4D Logo 4D

 --- OUTPUT [04] ---

 Before starting 4D, I spent time doing insurance inspections.
 I know how adjusters think, what documentation they need, and what makes them approve or push back on a claim.
-When I document your damage, I'm documenting it the way the adjuster's going to want to see it — because I've been on that side of the clipboard.
+When We document your damage, I'm documenting it the way the adjuster's going to want to see it — because I've been on that side of the clipboard.

 admin@4d : ~/faq $